Joe-Koch/personal/_portfolio/microbes.md

 ### Task Definition

 The University of Vermont Medical Center has taken 83 images of urine cultures grown on both MacConkey and blood agar, with microbe types classified by a trained medical professional.
-Images are taken using a bucket of light approach for better quality.[^2] Each image was divided into , then annotated by hand using VGG Image Annotator.
+Images are taken using a bucket of light approach for better quality.[^2]

 {% include gallery id="petrigallery" caption = "Examples of images in the dataset.
 The MacConkey agar is pink, while the blood is red."%}

+Each Petri dish picture was split 8x8 to make 64 smaller images, for easier annotation and to reduce the ratio between colony size and image size.
+Images were then annotated by hand using VGG Image Annotator.

-{% include gallery id="labelgallery" caption = "VGG Image Annotator"%}
+{% include figure image_path="/assets/images/microbes/labeling.png" caption = "The VGG Image Annotator interface."%}
+{% include figure image_path="/assets/images/microbes/labeled.png" caption = "Creating masks to use for training."%}

 Although, ultimately, only the microbe type and microbe count are used for medical diagnoses, it may be valuable in future research to also be able to segment each instance of a microbe colony.
 This data can then be used to model how bacteria grow and compete for resources in vitro.
 Therefore, this is not only a classification or counting problem, but an instance segmentation problem.